Why I Choose to Be Child-Free: Readers Share Their Stories

+I don't like it when people and the media imply I'm not doing my job.
 I am far more than a baby factory.
 Plenty of other women love kids, so they can keep on having them.

 I know, beyond a shadow of a doubt, there are good parents out there who are raising kids that will be a positive force in the world to come.
 I just see it as a losing battle on the way to an eventual future straight out of the movie Idiocracy.

 —Brian M, Georgia